ckoukoutchos/react-lightning-lectures/README.md

 2. Clone the project down

-3. Using terminal, navigate to the project folder and then run `npm install`
+3. In a terminal window, navigate to the project folder and then run `npm install`

 4. Once the packages have been installed, run `npm run start`